manigandham/serilog-sinks-googlecloudlogging/README.md

 #### Output Type

 Serilog uses structured logging which means each log line is a formatting template with attached properties that are combined to create the final output.
-When `UseJsonOutput` is false, the output is sent as `TextPayload` to GCP logs with any properties serialized as string key/value labels.
+When `UseJsonOutput` is false, the output is sent as `TextPayload` to GCP with any properties serialized to string key/value labels.

-If `UseJsonOutput` is set to true, the output will be sent as `JsonPayload` to maintain the original data types as much as possible.
-This is slightly slower but helpful for querying child properties or numeric values in the Log Viewer, and will also capture property names even if they have null values.
+If `UseJsonOutput` is set to true, the output will be sent as `JsonPayload` to maintain the original data types.
+This is helpful for querying child properties or numeric values in the Log Viewer, and will also capture property names even if they have null values.

+WARNING: JSON output only accepts numeric values as `double` so all numbers will be converted.
+Large integers and floating-point values will lose precision.
+If you want the exact value preserved then send then log it as a string instead.

 ## Viewing Logs